jokesterfr/docker-prestashop/README.md

 $ dc up -d
 ```

-Your server is up, and you can reach it directly from http://localhost:8000.
+Wait a few minutes and your server will be up, ready to be used from http://localhost:8000/ (will redirect you to a public url like `http://xxxxxxxxxxxx.ngrok.io`).

-To find out what is your ngrok public IP, connect to your local ngrok instance http://localhost:4040, and find a link to something like http://xxxxxxxxxxxx.ngrok.io.
+> Pro tip: to get more information on your ngrok instance go to http://localhost:4040.

-You will be redirected to your shop's public IP, where you have to add `/admin-test/` to access to your back office with the above credentials:
+Go to http://localhost:8000/admin-test/ to access to your back office, and login with the above credentials:

 * login: demo@prestashop.com
 * password: prestashop_demo